John Williams facts: Movie scores, family, age and awards

-From writing the world's best-loved soundtracks - such as Star Wars and Harry Potter - to conducting at the Royal Albert Hall, John Williams is one of today's musical giants.
-But how much do you know about the film composer, from his movies to his net worth?
+From composing the world's best-loved soundtracks - such as Star Wars and Harry Potter - to writing violin concertos, John Williams is one of today's musical giants.
+But how much do you know about the film composer, from his family to his compositions?

 -